 However, you can also find meatballs in some other national cuisines.
 My recipe comes from Bulgaria, they call them kjufteta.
 I am sure Karlsson would like them as well.
 Once a 9-year-old friend of my daughter ate 11 pieces! – I had to stop him because I was worried that it was already too much.

 We need: 500 g minced beef and pork, 1 slice of bread without crust, milk, 1 onion, 1 clove garlic – smashed and chopped, 1 egg, chopped parsley leaves, breadcrumbs, 2 tbs oil, salt, crushed pepper, oil for frying

-Method: Soak bread in milk, chop onion in very small dices.
+Method: Soak bread in milk, chop onion in very small dice.
 In a large bowl combine meat, bread, onion, garlic, egg, parsley, oil and breadcrumbs.
 It works well to squish the mixture with your hands (you can use disposable plastic gloves – sure you have some from hair dyes!).
 Add salt and pepper.
 The mixture should be quite wet.
 Grease your hands with some oil and shape the meat into desired balls.
 Some people like them big some people like them small, some people like them round some people like them flat.
-Coat a sauce pan with oil and brown the meatballs on all sides.
+Coat a saucepan with oil and brown the meatballs on all sides.
 Place them on the kitchen paper to absorb the superfluous fat.
 Serve with a vegetable salad.